[2016] Microsoft's Emotion API Determines the Best Companion at TGS2016 [Review]

 I felt like I had created a lot of things and was thinking about wrapping it up, but it turns out that the all-important judging to decide the number one is still left!

-The emotions that can be classified are as follows:
+The emotions classified are as follows:

 • anger